Let there be light - 1000 year old Gloucester Cathedral becomes the oldest building of its type in the world to install

 Gloucester Cathedral - Installation date: November 2016

 In September 2016 Mypower was awarded the prestigious contract to install 150 commercial solar panels on the roof of the Nave at Gloucester Cathedral.
 Principle Architect for the cathedral, Antony Feltham-King was highly impressed with Mypower's proposal.
 "Your submission was the most technically developed, and provided an excellent range of options for further discussion with us."

 The 38kW solar array will reduce the Cathedral's energy costs by 25%, helping it deliver the Church of England's ambitious 'Shrinking the Footprint' campaign which aims to reduce its carbon emissions by 80% by 2050.
-150 panels is an average sized install for Mypower but Gloucester Cathedral has been our biggest challenge by far.
+The 150 panel system is a relatively small sized installation for Mypower, however, Gloucester Cathedral has been our biggest challenge by far.
 Not because of the install itself but because of the intricate detail and sensitivity around such an important and historic building.

 The 1000 year old grade 1 listed building is famous for hosting the Coronation of King Henry III and for being the final resting place of King Edward II, as well as providing a location for three of the Harry Potter films.